 - Mix together crumbled cornbread, diced white bread, eggs, onions, celery, butter, cream of chicken, chick broth and seasonings.

 - Pour into a 9x13-inch casserole dish.

 - Bake for 30 to 35 minutes.

-- Bake the Jiffy cornbread a day ahead so it’s ready to crumble into your recipe.
+Bake the Jiffy cornbread the day before so it's ready to crumble into your recipe.

-- Combine all the ingredients up to two days ahead and keep in the fridge to bake the day of.
+Combine all the ingredients up to two days before and keep in the fridge until ready to bake.

-- Freezer friendly – prepare all the steps before baking and then freeze.
-Remove from freezer and thaw in fridge two days in advance and bake day of Thanksgiving.
+Prepare all the steps before baking and then freeze.
+Remove from freezer and thaw in fridge two days in advance.